DocumentAlchemy/document-alchemy-cli/docs/xhelp-transform.md

 For more information about the DocumentAlchemy CLI project, see <https://github.com/documentalchemy/document-alchemy-cli>.

 For more information about DocumentAlchemy, see <https://documentalchemy.com/>.
-There you can also find detailed API documentation for [the QR Code generation endpoint](https://documentalchemy.com/api-doc#!/Type-specific_Specializations/get_data_rendition_qr_png) and an [online QR code generator](https://documentalchemy.com/demo/qr-code) that is backed by the same endpoint.

 ```
 Command-line interface to the DocumentAlchemy API.